basham/swit-workshop-writing/slides.md

 Notes:
 This activity could be adapted in any number of ways.
 You could see how the time, place, or environment may affect the conversation; how any mental or physical impairments may affect the conversation; or make it so  or mental state of one or both person affects the conversation; or alter the outcome so that maybe only one or none of their goals are met.

-## Activity expansions

-1. Build a user journey.
-2. Sketch wireframes.

-Notes:
-These conversations can used to start additional activities.
-For example, a user journey is